 The goal here is simply to see how full compliments of native plants behave with minimal exotic intrusion.
 It has never been done on this scale before.
 What we have learned is that this system is quite different than the usual landscape in California.
 These plants exhibit complex interactions with each other and soil that are not described in the literature.

-Another typical question is if there is anything intrinsically superior about native plants.
+Verbena lasiostachys about native plants.
 To the surprise of many, I would argue that, on an individual basis, in most cases the answer is no. However, when one looks at how individuals behave within total systems, I would argue natives are generally better.
 The reasons are subtle and demand some explanation.

-There are but two ways to provide the material with which to produce the physical products you buy: agriculture and mining.
+There are two ways to obtain materials with which to produce the physical products you buy: agriculture and mining.
+The first the physical products you buy: agriculture and mining.
 The first is in some respects the second, in that whatever soil minerals leave the site as products are also effectively mined.
 So, any process that tends to increase the productivity of soils or makes them more resistant to problems would seem to be a good thing.

+Another typical question is if there is anything inherently superior